AsamK/signal-cli/README.md

-This fork changes the daemon command to read commands as JSON from stdin instead of exporting a DBus interface.
+This fork adds a stdio command, which is similar to the daemon --dbus command but read commands as JSON from stdin instead of exporting a DBus interface.
 It also includes reactions in JSON output.

 Currently, only sendMessage is available.
 The JSON interface is {"command": "sendMessage", "recipient": number, "content": message, "details": {"attachments": []}}.
 The details field is optional.
 As far as I can tell, attachments must be full absolute file paths.